zsxkib/cog-Framepack/README.md

 ## How it works

 Cog uses `cog.yaml` to set up the Python environment, system packages, and other dependencies.
-The main logic for making videos is in `predict.py`.
+The main logic for making videos is in `predict.py`, which implements the **non-F1 variant** of FramePack.

 *   **`setup()` method**: This is called when the Cog worker starts.
     1. It sets up cache directories (for example, for Hugging Face models).
     2. It checks if a GPU is available and how much video memory (VRAM) it has.
-This helps decide if it should run in `low_vram_mode` (usually if VRAM is less than 30GB).
+This helps decide if it should run in `low_vram_mode` (usually if VRAM is less than 65GB).
     3. It loads these models:
         *   Text Encoders: `LlamaModel` and `CLIPTextModel` from `hunyuanvideo-community/HunyuanVideo` (to understand your text prompt).
         *   VAE: `AutoencoderKLHunyuanVideo` from `hunyuanvideo-community/HunyuanVideo` (to handle the image data).
         *   Image Encoder: `SiglipVisionModel` from `lllyasviel/flux_redux_bfl` (to understand the input image).
-        *   Transformer: `HunyuanVideoTransformer3DModelPacked` from `lllyasviel/FramePackI2V_HY` (the main model that creates the video frames).
+        *   Transformer: **`HunyuanVideoTransformer3DModelPacked` from `lllyasviel/FramePackI2V_HY` (this is the non-F1 transformer)**.
     4. If your computer is in low video memory mode, models are first loaded to the CPU and moved to/from the GPU when needed.
 In high video memory mode, they stay on the GPU.
     5. It uses optimizations like VAE slicing/tiling and `DynamicSwapInstaller` (if they apply and are turned on in `predict.py`) in low video memory mode to help manage memory.

-*   **`predict()` method**: This handles how the video is made, based on what you provide.
+*   **`predict()` method**: This handles how the video is made, based on what you provide, using the non-F1 model's specific context handling logic.
     1. It takes inputs like `input_image`, `prompt`, `total_video_length_seconds`, and others (see "Model parameters").
     2. It encodes your text prompts and gets the input image ready (resizing it, and using the VAE and CLIP vision models to process it).
 It manages moving models between the CPU and GPU if your computer is in low video memory mode.
     3. It makes the video in sections, one after the other: